 If the furnace is installed without a cooling coil, a removable access panel should be installed in the supply air duct.
 The access panel should be large enough to permit inspection of the heat exchanger.
-The furnace access panel must always be in place when the furnace is operating and it must not allow leaks into the supply air duct system.
+The furnace access panel must always be in place when the furnace is operating and it must not allow leaks.
+For horizontal units, install self tapping screws in the three evaporator coil screw holes made for horizontal applications to seal the top cap to the vestibule panel.